ctsin/community-talk/Session.2/README.md

 TypeScript raised an error indicating that "Property 'name' does not exist on type 'T'."

-This is because we passed in the generic parameter T, but TypeScript cannot determine that T will contain the `name` property.
+This is because we passed in the generic parameter `T`, but TypeScript cannot determine that T will contain the `name` property.

-The `extends` statement is used in the context of function generic types to specify constraints on the type parameter.
+The `extends` statement is used in this context of function generic types to specify constraints on the type parameter.

-When a function has a generic type defined using <T extends TypeFooBar>, it means that the type T can be any subtype (or same type) of TypeFooBar.
+When a function has a generic type defined using `<T extends TypeFooBar>`, it means that the type `T` can be any subtype (or same type) of target type.
 This constraint ensures that only certain types are assignable to the generic parameter when invoking or implementing the function.

 ```js
 function Table<T extends {name: string}>({ data, onRowClick }: TableProps<T>) {